MariiaChepra/portfolio/README.md

 ---

 ### 🎧 2.
 Spotify Top 50 Tracks 2020 — Data Analysis
-Analyzed the top Spotify tracks of 2020 using NumPy and Pandas to uncover trends in popularity, genre distribution, tempo, and more.
+Analyzed the top Spotify tracks of 2020 using NumPy and Pandas to uncover trends in popularity, genre distribution, and more.
 **Skills used**: Data Cleaning, Pandas, NumPy, Linear Algebra, Descriptive Stats
 🔗 [spotify_project.zip](#)